ServiceNow/azimuth/docs/docs/user-guide/smart-tag-analysis.md

 ### Table controls
 - Use the toggle to alternate between the training and evaluation sets.
-- The `Transpose rows/columns` toggle transposes the table and thus the axes for each bar plot.
+- The `Transpose` toggle transposes the table and thus the axes for each bar plot.
     - The default view aides analysis of each smart tag across all classes, which may be a good starting point for assessing overall dataset and pipeline patterns.
     - In contrast, the transposed view groups bars for each class on its own axis.
-This makes it easier to investigate patterns for a specific class that has been identified as needing further analysis, such one with greater misclassification rates.
+This makes it easier to investigate patterns for a specific class that has been identified as needing further analysis, such as one with greater misclassification rates.

 ### Columns
 - The first column shows the class variable for which other values are presented.
 Use the